 You might also see other job profiles of interest in the Marketing, advertising and PR profiles page (which gives links to the 18 profiles in the sector).

 Employers will want evidence of your interest in PR and work experience is central to this.
-Get involved in activities at university such as: writing for student publications, raising funds and organising events for your college, a charity, drama or sports group.
+Get involved in activities at university such as: writing for student publications, raising funds and organising events for a charity, drama or sports group.
 The understanding and use of different forms of social media is essential, so get involved in producing your own blog, Twitter feeds, podcasts and join discussion groups on LinkedIn.